shephertz/AppWarpMarmalade/README.md

 AppWarp SDK for Marmalade

-To use AppWarp SDK, copy the appwarp folder with your project folder.
+To use AppWarp SDK, copy the appwarp folder in the same directory as your project folder.
 In your mkb file, define appwarp module path using

 `define option module_path="../appwarp"`